aibor/virtrun/README.md

 of this must be compiled into the kernel directly, ass there is no way to load kernel modules, unless your given binary does that.

-The absolute path to the kernel must be given, either by flag `-kernel` or by the environment variable `QEMU_KERNEL`.
+The absolute path to the kernel must be given by flag `-kernel`.
 Make sure the kernel matches the architecture of your binaries and the QEMU binary.

 By default, the most likely correct IO transport is chosen automatically.
 It can be set manually with the flag `-transport`.
 With x86 `pci` is usually the